ludwig-ai/ludwig/mkdocs/docs/getting_started.md

 - add additional measures and losses.
 - add additional data formatters and dataset-specific preprocessing scripts.

-We also want address some of the current limitations:
+We also want to address some of the current limitations:

 - currently all the dataset needs to be loaded in memory in order to train a model.
 Image features already have a way to dynamically read batches of datapoints from disk, and we want to extend this capability to other datatypes.
 - there is currently no way to serve automatically trained ludwig models, we want to add a small server and a simple user interface in order to provide a live demo capability.